kowai11/CSE412-G15-Project/README.md

 ## Development Environment
 About our project, the tools that we used for development include: "IDEA", "HBuilder X", "java", "Node.js" and "npm".
-For "IDEA", if you haven't install it yet, you can download from this link: https://www.jetbrains.com/idea/download/#section=windows and install to your computer
+For "IDEA", if you haven't install it yet, you can download from this link: https://www.jetbrains.com/idea/download/#section=windows

-For "HBuilder X", if you haven't install it yet, you can download from this link: https://www.dcloud.io/hbuilderx.html For "java", you can first check whether you install it by input the command: "java -version" in your terminal, if it show up the version, you don't need to install it again, else you can download and install from this link: https://www.oracle.com/java/technologies/downloads/#java8
+For "HBuilder X", if you haven't install it yet, you can download from this link: https://www.dcloud.io/hbuilderx.html

+For "java", you can first check whether you install it by input the command: "java -version" in your terminal, if it show up the version, you don't need to install it again, else you can download and install from this link: https://www.oracle.com/java/technologies/downloads/#java8

 For "Node.js", you can first check whether you install it by input the command: "node -v" in your terminal, if it show up the version, you don't need to install it again, else you can download and install from this link: https://nodejs.org/en/

 For "npm", you can first check whether you install it by input the command: "npm -v" in your terminal, if it show up the version, you don't need to install it again, else you can download the latest version of npm, on the command line, run the following command: "npm install -g npm"